 \subsection{Maluf Kottler-like background}

-The Maluf and Neves background is expressed by equations \eqref{2.8} and \eqref{2.8.1}.
-Let's compute the deflection angle of massive particles by the Maluf and Neves background.
-First, we can find $\Psi_R - \Psi_S$ by an expansion of the equation \eqref{5.12} in order of $2M/b$, we get \begin{widetext}
+The Maluf and Neves background is expressed by equations (\ref{2.8}) and (\ref{2.8.1}).
+Let us compute the deflection angle of massive particles in such background.
+First, we can find $\Psi_R - \Psi_S$ by an expansion of equation (\ref{5.12}) until first order of $M/\mathrm{b}$ and $(1+l_c) \Lambda_e$, obtaining